 In Minnesota, a non-compete agreement must be no broader than necessary to protect the employer’s legitimate business interest.
 A non-compete agreement must not impose any unnecessary hardship on the employee.

-Is a Non-Compete Agreement Legally Enforceable in Minnesota?
+Legally Enforceable in Minnesota?

 Non-compete agreements are legally enforceable in Minnesota, but only if they meet specific requirements.
 The non-compete must be fair to both parties and should only be used if necessary.